-The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund originally opened for applications on Monday 3 July 2017 and there is now one final chance to apply for funding before 22nd March 2018.
+The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund is now open again for 2018/19 applications.
+Round 1 closes on 14th June 2018.

 This scheme has been funded by the Police and Crime Commissioner for Humberside (PCC) and is being managed by Voluntary Action North East Lincolnshire (VANEL) on behalf of the North East Lincolnshire CSP.

 Round 1 is now open and closes on 14th June 2018

 Round 2 closes 6th September

 Round 3 closes 13th December

 You can always contact Richard Wendel-Jones at VANEL to discuss the application process via email@example.com / 01472 361043.

 About the fund

 This grant scheme accepts applications from voluntary, community and not for profit organisations in North East Lincolnshire that can clearly demonstrate how their project contributes to the delivery of the PCCH Police and Crime Plan and the North East Lincolnshire (NEL) Community Safety Partnership (CSP) Plan.

 The specific funding priorities for these grants are to contribute to at least ONE of the PCCH aims: